Categories

 20AWG | 2, 3, 4, 5, 7, 9, 15 | 2, 3, 4, 6, 8, 10, 15 |

-Pacer strives to manufacture or carry only the highest quality cables and that means that those cables need to meet a host of compliances.
-Below you will find a list of the compliances that Pacer multiconductor cable meets or exceeds.
+Pacer strives to manufacture or carry only the highest quality cables that meet a host of compliances.
+Below you will find a list of the compliances that Pacer shielded multi-conductor cable and unshielded multi-conductor cable meet or exceed.
 Click on any of the links to be taken directly to that compliance.

-Multiconductor cable is utilized by a wide range of industries due to it's durability and flexibility.
-You will commonly find multiconductor cables, both shielded and unshielded, in such industries as industrial equipment, signal transmission, and consumer electronics.
-The fact that these cables are so common shows how useful they are.
-They are used in marinas, repairs shops, industrial job sites, and even private boats.
+Multi-conductor cable is utilized by a wide range of industries due to its durability, flexibility, and longevity.
+You will commonly find multi-conductor cables, both shielded and unshielded, in such industries as signal transmission, consumer electronics, and industrial equipment.
+The fact that these cables are so common is a testament to how useful they are.
+They are used in marinas, repair shops, industrial job sites, and even private boats.
 They are ideal for industrial, commercial, and marine applications.